 - Lower minimum investment – Sharesies allows you to invest amounts smaller than InvestNow’s $50 minimum.
 However, alternatively you could save up in a bank account until you reach the $50 needed for InvestNow.

-- User friendliness – Sharesies has a better interface and is easier to use, but ask yourself whether this is worth paying the account fee for.
+- User friendliness – Sharesies has a better interface and is easier to use, but ask yourself whether this is worth paying the transaction fees for.
 InvestNow’s interface is pretty good once you familiarise yourself with it.

-- You want to invest in individual companies via Sharesies, in which case you would be paying the account fee anyway.
+- You want to invest in individual companies via Sharesies, and want to keep all your investments in one place.
 Should you be investing in individual companies?
 Check out my article Investing in individual companies vs funds – what’s better?

 - Learning – Given its beginner friendly interface, you could use Sharesies to learn and become comfortable with investing.
-As long as you don’t go over $50 you won’t be charged an account fee, and you can switch over to InvestNow when you’re ready.
+Then you can switch over to InvestNow when you’re ready to invest larger amounts.

 So that concludes my comparison between InvestNow and Sharesies.
 I didn’t expect to write almost 3,000 words on this topic, but it turned out there were more differences than I originally thought!